-Ariel Winter Flaunts Cleavage In Low-Cut Black dress On Instagram
+Ariel Winter Flaunts Cleavage In Low-Cut Black Dress On Instagram

-Ariel Winter shared a new Instagram photo with her fans today as she looked as great as ever.
+Ariel Winter shared a new Instagram photo with her fans today, and she looked as great as ever.
 The photo showed the actress posing in a shiny black dress with a very low scoop neck.
 She placed her hands on the sides of her body, and smiled with her lips closed.
 She wore a pair of earrings that wrapped around her ear, and sported pink lipstick and mascara.
 There was no caption, but it’s already garnered over 71,000 likes and it hasn’t been an hour since the photo was posted.

-And a couple of days ago, Winter shared her goofy side with fans, as she shared a throwback Instagram photo from inside a pizzeria.
+A couple of days ago, Winter shared her goofy side with fans, as she shared a throwback Instagram photo from inside a pizzeria.
 She wore an oversized black dress or jacket with white accents, along with scrappy heels.
-She held a slice of pizza in her right hand and appeared to be getting ready to bite into it, while her lifted her right knee.
+She held a slice of pizza in her right hand and appeared to be getting ready to bite into it, while she lifted her right knee.

-In addition Ariel shared a series of five selfies with fans several days ago.
+In addition, Ariel shared a series of five selfies with fans several days ago.
 The Instagram photos showed her posing on a gray chair, as she wore a light pink shirt and a necklace.
 Her lipstick was also pink, and she used heavy mascara to highlight her long eyelashes.
 Many of the selfies showed her nails, which were done in a bright, salmon pink color.

 For Winter’s 3.9 million fans, she appears confident and sure of herself on social media.
 But she opened up about the realities of confidence to Schön!
 Magazine.